 Very doubtful this would work out as promised, I made my way to Lonehill, found the post office as described, and stood in the shortest line.
 Except, the longer I stood there, waiting for a lady who asked a bazillion questions about the package she was mailing, I had second thoughts.
 Why was everyone else queuing in the line next to me?
 I craned my neck to see if any of the counters had any signs about license renewals, but couldn’t find anything but a notice that all payments must be made in cash.

 This is the precise moment when I had another near heart attack.
 Cash?
 I had completely forgotten that tidbit of information from a year ago.
 Luckily, a quick scan of my wallet revealed that I had over R1000, an occurrence that is actually very unusual, but one that made me very happy at that moment because it was more than enough to pay for the renewal.
-Except if they looked up the fines I hadn’t paid yet, an idea that subsequently struck me while I was – still – waiting.
+Except if they looked up the fines I hadn’t paid yet, which was another unpleasant thought that struck me while I was – still – waiting.

-We soon had a conversation going in our queue about the best way of paying these pesky things.
-A gentleman volunteered that maybe we should go to the licensing office in Randburg after all, though none of us wants to go back after our first acquaintance with it, because everybody is going to the post office, leaving the licensing office virtually deserted.
+We soon had a conversation going in our queue about the best way for renewing your vehicle license disk and paying these pesky things.
+A gentleman volunteered that maybe we should go to the licensing office in Randburg after all, because everybody was going to the post office after their horrible experience in Randburg, leaving the licensing office virtually deserted and therefore with better queues.
 I wondered if there wasn’t a way to pay it online, but was told that no, that was impossible, since you needed to be given the disk in return, and who would want to trust the mail to deliver that.

 You be your own judge.
 I just thought I’d pass it on.